schr0841/cnn_project/README.md

 <img width="744" alt="Screenshot 2024-09-12 180909" src="https://github.com/user-attachments/assets/17d05e57-f4fa-4e6a-a1e5-ba0acc50a42f">

 We defined ensemble_model to average the training_set and validation_set predictions made by first_model and second_model.
 Keras performs this averaging element-wise across the class probabilities for each sample.
-Thus, while the submodels' ouput were of shape (None, 4), with None representing variable batch size and 4 representing class probabilities for each image in the batch, the input flowing into ensemble_model needed to be (4,).
-With ensemble_model processing individual predictions per sample, it expected inputs of shape (4,) representing the 4 class probabilities for each sample.
-The None dimension appeared in the tensor shape of an entire batch of samples but became irrelevant for the shape of a single sample's output.

-To ensemble first_model and second_model, we didn't need to explicitly reshape their outputs to be compatible with ensemble_model's input expectations.
-The reshaping ocurred inside ensemble_model's definition, where we combined the submodels' outputs.
-This process made it possible to combine the submodel outputs on a sample-by-sample basis rather than processing whole batches of predictions at once.
-Gven the pupose of ensembling the submodels was combining each image's first_model and second_model predictions (shaped as two (4,) vectors), we simply had to specify the shape of each sample with ensemble_input = Input(shape=(4,)).
+Though the submodels' ouput were of shape (None, 4), with None representing variable batch size and 4 representing class probabilities for each image in the batch, Keras implicitly understood that each sample in each batch had a shape of (4,).
+This was equivalent to the shape ensemble_model expected for its inputs, tensors representing the 4 class probabilities for each sample.
+We didn't need to reshape any outputs explicitly.
+The implicit reshaping made it possible to combine the submodel outputs on a sample-by-sample basis rather than processing whole batches of predictions at once.
+We simply had to specify the shape of each sample with ensemble_input = Input(shape=(4,)).

 <img width="871" alt="Screenshot 2024-09-12 181055" src="https://github.com/user-attachments/assets/e0521ee1-fe80-4b2a-8849-e28bc5529543">